KaBankz/dotfiles/README.md

     The `-v` flag is optional, it enables verbose output to see what is happening.

     > **CAUTION:**
     > If you have any existing dotfiles that conflict with the ones in this repo, you will receive an error.
-You can either remove the conflicting dotfiles or overwrite them by running `dotter deploy -v --force`.
+You can either remove the conflicting dotfiles or overwrite them using `--force`.

     ```sh
     ./dotter deploy -v